 MTCES students plan, lead, and participate in Mass twice a month and on Holy Days.
 They also plan and participate in several prayer services.
 Students are servers, lectors, Eucharistic ministers, and are involved in Music Ministry.

 MTCES has an annual school-wide retreat, Seder Meal, and Stations of the Cross during Lent.

 All of our faculty members are fully certified with over 60% holding a Master's Degree.
-Four of our faculty members hold both a Master's Degree and are recognized at Master Teachers, an Ohio Department of Education program related to licensure.
+Three of our faculty members hold both a Master's Degree and are recognized at Master Teachers, an Ohio Department of Education program related to licensure.

 There are a variety of after school enrichment opportunities available for students.
-These include Cub Scouts, American Heritage Girls, Music Ministry, Band, Lego Club, Webby Dance, and TaeKwonDo.
+These include Cub Scouts, American Heritage Girls, Music Ministry, Band, DNA Club, Lego Club, Webby Dance, and TaeKwonDo.
 7th and 8th grade Junior National Honor Society students offer free tutoring to students in all grade levels.
 MTCES also has a few invitational after school programs.
 For more information on these and other extracurriculars, click here.

 Students are involved in various outreach programs including: food drives for Reach Out Lakota and St. Raphael food pantry, Hawthorne Glen Adopt-a-Grandparent, and fundraisers for the Sisters of the Blessed Sacrament Orphanage in Haiti.
 Student Council also chooses different charities to support monthly.
 The 7th and 8th grade students plan parties and activities for an inner-city Hamilton elementary school.